NorfairKing/haphviz/README.md

 There are some examples in the `examples` directory.

-Running them with `runhaskell examples/example.hs` will get you the graphviz code.
+Running them with `runhaskell examples/divisors.hs` will get you the graphviz code.
-If you have `xdot`, then you can run `runhaskell examples/example.hs | xdot` to see the graph visualized.
+If you have `xdot`, then you can run `runhaskell examples/divisors.hs | xdot` to see the graph visualized.

-- FSA
 Haphviz offers an easy way to generate FSA visualisations.
 For an example, run the following command:

 ```
 runhaskell examples/fsa.sh | xdot